saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 The primary goal of the `moveShipmentItem` service is to transfer a specific item from one shipment to another within the same order.
 This is useful in scenarios where items need to be rearranged or consolidated during the fulfillment process.

 **Context**
-*  Shipment allows adding or removeing ShipmentItem when it is in SHIPMENT_INPUT status.
+*  Shipment allows adding or removing ShipmentItem when it is in SHIPMENT_INPUT status.
 *  An Order can have one or more Shipments
 *  An OrderItem can be fulfilled/shipped by one ShipmentItem.
 No partial OrderItem fulfillment is allowed.
 *  A Shipment can have one ShipmentPackage.